Frank Miller: Batman: The Dark Knight Returns and the late 1980s

 Miller and artist Bill Sienkiewicz produced the graphic novel Daredevil: Love and War in 1986.
 Featuring the character of the Kingpin, it indirectly bridges Miller's first run on Daredevil and Born Again by explaining the change in the Kingpin's attitude toward Daredevil.
 Miller and Sienkiewicz also produced the eight-issue miniseries Elektra: Assassin for Epic Comics.
 Set outside regular Marvel continuity, it featured a wild tale of cyborgs and ninjas, while expanding further on Elektra's background.
 Both of these projects were critically well received.
 Elektra: Assassin was praised for its bold storytelling, but neither it nor Daredevil: Love and War had the influence or reached as many readers as Dark Knight Returns or Born Again.

 Miller's final major story in this period was in Batman issues 404–407 in 1987, another collaboration with Mazzucchelli.
 Titled Batman: Year One, this was Miller's version of the origin of Batman in which he retconned many details and adapted the story to fit his Dark Knight continuity.
 Proving to be hugely popular, this was as influential as Miller's previous work.
 A trade paperback released in 1988 remains in print, and is one of DC's best selling books.
 The story was adapted as an original animated film video in 2011.

-Miller also illustrated the covers for the first twelve issues of First Comics' English-language reprints of Kazuo Koike and Goseki Kojima's Lone Wolf and Cub.
+Miller illustrated the covers for the first twelve issues of First Comics' English-language reprints of Kazuo Koike and Goseki Kojima's Lone Wolf and Cub.
 This helped bring Japanese manga to a wider Western audience.
 During this time, Miller (along with Marv Wolfman, Alan Moore, and Howard Chaykin) had been in dispute with DC Comics over a proposed ratings system for comics.
 Disagreeing with what he saw as censorship, Miller refused to do any further work for DC, and he took his future projects to the independent publisher Dark Horse Comics.
 From then on Miller was a major supporter of creator rights and became a major voice against censorship in comics.